PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--macs` (array): Optional parameter to filter by one or more MAC addresses belonging to devices.
 All devices returned belong to MAC addresses that are an exact match.
 - `--firmwareUpgradeBatchIds` (array): Optional parameter to filter by firmware upgrade batch ids.
 - `--upgradeStatuses` (array): Optional parameter to filter by firmware upgrade statuses.
+- `--currentUpgradesOnly` (boolean): Optional parameter to filter to only current or pending upgrade statuses

 ##### Example: